VeryBadFrags/offline-spy/README.md

 ## How to play

 Setup:
-* All players need to input the same *Code*, *Round* number and total number of players
+* All players must input the same *Code*, *Round* and total number of players
-* Each player needs to pick a unique player ID
+* Each player needs to pick a unique *Avatar*
-* Start the game and confirm that all players have the same fingerprint
+* Start the game and confirm that all players have the same *Fingerprint*
 * Start a 5 min timer

 During the game: